-6.4.1.4 SRP1, SRP0 Bits (S8 - S7)
+6.4.2.4 SRP1, SRP0 bits

 The Status Register Protect (SRP1 and SRP0) bits are non-volatile Read/Write bits in the status register.
-The SRP bits control the method of write protection: software protection, hardware protection, power supply lock-down or one time programmable protection.
+The SRP bits control the method of write protection: software protection, hardware protection, or power supply lock-down.

-6.4.1.5 QE Bit (S9)
+6.4.2.5 QE bit

 The Quad Enable (QE) bit is a non-volatile Read/Write bit in the Status Register that allows Quad operation.
-When the QE bit is set to 0 the $\overline{WP}$ pin and $\overline{HOLD}$ pin are enable.
-When the QE pin is set to 1 (Default), the Quad I/O2 and I/O3 pins are enabled.
-The QE bit is set at the factory and the device powers up in Quad mode.

-The QE bit should never be set during standard SPI or Dual SPI operation if the WP or HOLD pins directly to either power or ground.
-Note that if these pins are connected to power or ground, software must first clear the QE bit.
+When the QE bit is set to 0 (Default) the \overline{WP} pin and \overline{HOLD} pin are enable.
+When the QE pin is set to 1, the Quad I/O2 and I/O_3 pins are enabled.
+(The QE bit should never be set to 1 during standard SPI or Dual SPI operation if the WP or HOLD pins directly to the power supply or ground).